Meet the Professionals Behind MarbleJam Center for Arts & Enrichment

 Jamarr Neyland (Jay) has worked in social services for several years.
 As an Ohio native, he graduated from Kent State University with a Bachelor of Art, with a concentration in Painting.
 He graduated in 2019 with a Master’s of Science in Education with a focus on childhood Learning and Behavior Disability.

 Jay previously worked as a Site Coordinator for Eastside High School in Paterson, NJ providing educational support, tutoring, and fun activities.
 He has also worked as a support services professional for five years with students with behavioral disorders and Autism.
-He is currently a certified middle school Special Education teacher in Bronx, NY, and happy to share his knowledge, support, and talent with MarbleJam Center students!
+He had worked as a certified middle school Special Education teacher in Bronx, NY, and is happy to be sharing his knowledge, support, and talent with MarbleJam Center students as a program supervisor and art teacher!
 Jay is also a certified PEERS Instructor and provides a dynamic teaching approach that is engaging and fun!

 Teaching Artist & Educator: Teresa DeFabrizio, MFA

-Artist, educator, and creator, Teresa DeFabrizio, is happy to share her enthusiasm and creativity with Marble Jam Kids!
+Artist, educator, and creator, Teresa DeFabrizio, is happy to share her enthusiasm and creativity with Marble Jam!
 Ms. DeFabrizio is a working artist, art educator, art history professor, and illustrator.
 Her instruction provides in-depth exploration of character design and skill-building in all genres of art.

 Artists learn history of this artistic style, its cultural significances, including the styles of Manga and sequential storytelling.
 Ms. DeFabrizio holds her MFA From William Paterson University, is an NJ State Certified Art Teacher, and a Professor of Art at Bergen and Passaic Community Colleges.
 She also was part of the original group that started up MANGA NEXT and is a fan favorite for 13 years with the Bergen Teen Arts Festival where Manga 101 is packed.
 Join us for fun, creativity, and discovery!